rubix.galaxy package#

 Parameters:

-• rubixdata (object) – The RubixData object.
+• rubixdata (object) – The RubixData object to update.

 Returns: